 (The WEIMAR REPUBLIC and ADOLF HITLER – continued)

-Ebert, on the right, Germany's first president, a Social Democrat, looking bourgeois despite his labor background.
+Ebert, on the right, Germany's first president, elevated from chancellor on 11 February 1919.
+Here Ebert is in 1922 with Wilhelm Cuno on the formal occasion of Cuno becoming chancellor, Ebert, a Social Democrat, looking bourgeois despite his labor background.

-Not understanding the army's role in the matter, many Germans blamed the government of Ebert for having signed the peace treaty in 1919.
-No blame had been put on the great Ludendorff for his reckless pursuit of the war in 1918.
-And no blame was put on Hindenburg, who had told Ebert that returning to defensive warfare was hopeless and that the German Army was not up to it.
+Not understanding the army's role in the matter, many Germans blamed President Ebert for having signed the peace treaty in 1919.
+No blame was put on General Ludendorff for his reckless pursuit of the war in 1918.
+Ludendorff had been virtually running the country in 1918.
+And no blame was put on the man who had been Ludendorff's nominal superior, Field Marshall Hindenburg, who had told Ebert that returning to defensive warfare was hopeless and that the German Army was not up to it.

 In 1920 came the Kapp putsch – led by a fifty-two year old repatriated German from New York, Wolfgang Kapp.
 Kapp was a dissatisfied government official, a hawkish bureaucrat in the East Prussian Ministry of Agriculture.
 His partner in the conspiracy to overthrow Ebert's government was an army general, Walther von Lüttwitz, who had led the Free Corps forces that defeated the Spartacists in Berlin.
 Lüttwitz was upset because of plans by the Ebert government to disband the forces under him.
 He was worried that Germany did not have enough men in arms to defend Germany against the Communists, and he believed that Russian Bolsheviks would soon overrun Poland and be on Germany's border, from which they could better support Germany's Communists.

 Some in the Free Corps who had been fighting Communism in Germany's northeastern borderlands joined the plot.
 They felt that the Ebert government was reneging on promised pay, and they feared that their units would soon be dissolved.
-Also joining the revolt was the former general, Erich Ludendorff, who returned from exile in Sweden and urged the conspirators to "clean out the parliamentary stables."
+Also joining the revolt was Ludendorff, who had returned from exile in Sweden and urged the conspirators to "clean out the parliamentary stables."

 Joining the coup in spirit were various army officers, university professors and members of the judiciary – the majority of whom were opposed to parliamentary squabbling and saw parliamentary government as alien to Germany.
 Many of them believed that monarchy was a superior form of government, seeing benefit in what they saw as monarchical impartiality.
 Some of them associated the monarchy with the Lutheran Church, with rule by divine right.